leehuihui13/drug-trafficking-clusters/README.md

 2. Navigate to the project directory.
 3. Run the desired scripts from the scripts folder to process the data, perform exploratory data analysis, and train machine learning models.
 4. Execute `run.sh` to automate the entire pipeline.

+# Visualization
+The Dash web application that visualizes drug trafficking activity clusters on a map can be found on http://leehuihui13.pythonanywhere.com/.
+The application allows users to select specific years and drug classes to filter the data and update the map accordingly.

 # References
 [1] Merrill Singer.
 “Drugs and development: the global impact of drug use and trafficking on social and economic development”.
 In: International journal of drug policy 19.6 (2008), pp. 467–478.
 DOI: https://doi.org/10.1016/j.drugpo.2006.12.007. \